dantogno/first-person-character-controller/README.md

 # fps-controller
-Based on the Book of the Dead player.
+A simplified, stripped down version of the Book of the Dead player controller.
+Useful for prototyping or first person narrative games.